PepeDuke/Duck/README.md

 ```

 ## Program start in Duck
-each program start from main function that has to be declered outide of any container.
+each program start from main function that has to be declared outside of any container.
 ``` c++
 Main (string [] args)
 {